vaadin/maven-integration/archetypes/vaadin-archetype-touchkit/src/main/resources/archetype-resources/README.txt

 Run maven command:

-mvn install
+$ mvn package

-Running the default install target generates war file.
+Running the default package target generates war file.
 Also widgetset compilation is automatically done at this point.

 Running the app in development server